silwyne/crystal/README.md

 - 🛠️ Lightweight core for efficient stream processing pipelines

 # Limitations
-- 🚧 No distributed processing support yet (single-node only)
+- 🚧 No distributed processing support (single-node only)
-- 📈 Does not yet scale horizontally (planned)
+- 📈 Does not yet scale horizontally
 - 🔎 Focus on pipeline correctness and performance before scaling features

-# Usage
-⚠️ Do not use this.
-It is not ready.
-Let the chef cook 🍳